 |God the Holy Spirit APPLIES all the benefits of salvation to Jesus’ followers||He is our Revealer, Regenerator, Renewer, Sealer, and Sanctifier|

-So Isaiah 9:6 is not confused about the Holy Trinity, but God is telling us that Jesus is father-like.
+So Isaiah 9:6 is not confused about the Holy Trinity, but God is telling us that Jesus is “father-like.”
 He is God the Son and also father-like in His love, patience, kindness, compassion, and forgiveness.
-Isaiah wrote of Christ again later and says that Abraham and Israel were long dead, but God is our living Father, our Redeemer, famous from eternity!3 Moses taught that the Lord is our Father and Creator who made and formed us.4 These statements apply to God the Father, Son, and Holy Spirit equally, so they apply to Christ, the God-Man.
+Isaiah wrote of Christ again later and says that Abraham and Israel were long dead, but God is our living Father, our Redeemer, famous from eternity!3 Moses taught that the Lord is our Father and Creator who made and formed us.4 These statements apply to God the Father, Son, and Holy Spirit equally, so they apply to Christ, the God-Man, our Deliverer.

-When Isaiah 9:6 calls Jesus “Everlasting Father,” he means that God the Son is tender and merciful to us because He knows how weak we are.
-He remembers that we are only dust, weak and fragile, needing His care forever.5
+When Isaiah 9:6 calls Jesus “Everlasting Father,” he means that God the Son is tender and merciful to us because He knows how finite and weak are.
+He remembers that we are only dust, fragile, needing His loving care forever.5

 God’s Teaching in the Book of Hebrews

 Hebrews chapter 1 teaches that Christ is God’s final prophet who reveals God to us.
-He is the Creator Lord who came down from Heaven and added on humanity to His deity without subtracting anything.
+Jesus is the Creator Lord who came down from Heaven and added on humanity to His deity without subtracting anything.
 Jesus is the radiance of God’s glory and the exact representation of His being, sustaining all things by His powerful word.
-After Christ provided purification for our sins once for all time, He sat down on God’s throne in Heaven.6 That’s where Jesus is now and He will come again for us soon to complete His saving work.7
+And after Christ provided purification for our sins once for all time, He sat down on God’s throne in Heaven.6 That’s where Jesus is now and He will come again for us soon to complete His saving work.7 What a day that will be!

-Hebrews chapter 2 teaches that Jesus is the Pioneer and Perfecter of our salvation who brings many sons and daughters to glory, through His atoning death on the cross.
-Christ makes His people holy and is not ashamed to call us brothers and sisters and He says also, “Here am I, and the children God has given me.”8 Believers are Jesus’ “children,” given to Him by God the Father.9 What could be more encouraging than that?
+Hebrews chapter 2 teaches that Jesus is the Pioneer and Perfecter of our salvation who brings many sons and daughters to glory, through His atoning death on the cross and His resurrection.
+Christ makes His people holy and is not ashamed to call us brothers and sisters.
+He says, “Here am I, and the children God has given me.”8 Believers are Jesus’ “children,” given to Him by God the Father.9 What could be more encouraging than that?

-If we put these and other Scriptures together, we see that Jesus is our Creator, Savior, and Ransomer.
-He is our Elder Brother who is Father-like to us in His love.
+If we put these and other Scriptures together, we see that Jesus is our Creator, Savior, and Mediator.
+He is our Elder Brother who is father-like to us in His love.
 And He buys us back for God with His own blood and He will never let us perish.
 We are eternally secure in Christ.
+Hallelujah!

 Jesus Is Father-like in Valuing, Accepting, and Caring for Us

 One TV talk show host said that the #1 fear among all people is rejection.
-And the #1 need among all people is acceptance.
+And the #1 need is acceptance.
 Maybe he’s right.
-People often value others based on shallow, superficial things, instead of their character.
+We often value other people based on shallow, superficial things, instead of their character.
 We are too easily swayed by physical appearances.
 We over-value academic and athletic abilities, possessions and positions, instead of moral virtues.
 Christians used to believe that “Character is King,” the most important thing.
-But nowadays it seems that we have forgotten that.
+But nowadays it seems we have forgotten that.
 1 Samuel 16:7 says that people judge others by outward appearances, but the Lord looks at the heart.
 We shouldn’t be fickle and phony about approving people, but we are sometimes.
 The Lord never is.

 Ephesians 2:8-10 says: God saved you by His grace when you believed.
 And you can’t take credit for this; it is a gift from God.
 Salvation is not a reward for the good things we have done, so none of us can boast about it.
 For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things He planned for us long ago.
 (NLT)